Abstract Bergman kernel expansion and its applications: Peak sections

 \end{prop}

 \begin{rem} The choice of $u$ is, of course, not unique.
-In order to construct the peak sections, we need to fix the solution of $\bar\pa u=w$.
-Let $\Delta$ be the Laplacian on bundle $\Lambda^{0,1}(L\otimes E)$ with respect to the corresponding metrics and the weight function $\Psi$.
+In order to construct the peak sections, we need to fix the solution of the equation $\bar\pa u=w$.
+Let $\Delta$ be the $(0,1)$-Laplacian on bundle $L\otimes E$ with respect to the corresponding metrics and the weight function $\Psi$.
 By~\eqref{psi} and the Weitzenb\"ock formula, the smallest eigenvalue $\lambda_1$ of $\Delta$ satisfies $\lambda_1\geq C$.
-It follows that the Green's operator $G$ of $\Delta$ exists and is a bounded operator.
+It follows that the Green's operator $G$ of $\Delta$ exists and is a bounded operator on $L^2$ spaces.